Oneflow-Inc/serving/doc/build.md

 # Build From Source

+To use the model server, you can just pull the image `oneflowinc/oneflow-serving` from docker hub.
+Only when you want to modify the source code, you need to build from source.

-You can pull the docker images, and follow the instructions below to build in docker container.
+You can build on bare metal, and you can also pull the docker image and follow the instructions below to build in docker container.

 ```
 docker pull registry.cn-beijing.aliyuncs.com/oneflow/triton-devel